hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/05_permissions_and_environment_variables.md

 ## Environment Variables

-Environment variables are, in short, variables that describe the environment in which programs run in.
+Every time a shell session spawns, a process takes place to gather and compile information to determine its behavior and access to resources.
+One way that the shell keeps track of all of these settings and details is through an area it maintains called the **environment**.

+The environment is built by the shell every time that it starts a session.
+The environment is defined by **environment variables** as they define the system properties of the environment.
 Two commonly encountered variables are `HOME` and `PATH`.

 * `HOME` defines the home directory for a user.
 * `PATH` defines a list of directories to search through when looking for a command to execute.